 Our goal today is to stay under a $250 price point, but we may squeeze above a tad, if the machine warrants it.

 This is just a reminder that we have a larger list of racing drones for when you are ready to step it up.
 If you haven’t flown a racing drone before, just ignore this.

 Drone racing is a relatively new sport.
 While it has been fading from the limelight a little lately, the sport is as strong as ever.
 Prizes for competitions are as big as ever.
 The machines are as fast and agile as ever.
 It’s a fun time to be involved in the sport of racing drones.

 We can’t all just hop into a race car and start winning races, we have to start somewhere.
 Today we propose you start with a racing drone under $250.

 One of the smallest racing drones you’ll find on an organized race track, the Walkera Rodeo 110 is a solid beginners racer.
 Often described as the perfect backyard racer, the 110 is faster than most expect and as nimble as can be.
 Modular design makes it possible to graduate to organize racing.

-Check out the Walkera Rodeo 110 for $189 on Amazon today.
+Check out the Walkera Rodeo 110 with remote for $234 on Amazon today.

 Walkera Rodeo 150

 A little larger and a little more refined aesthetically than the 110, the Walkera Rodeo 150 is a decent racing trainer.
 Not as resilient as some of our other options, we might recommend you save this machine until after you’ve got the hang of the 110 or other drone from our list today.

 Check out the Walkera Rodeo 150 for $169 on Amazon today.